Avocarrot/hiring/front-end/bidder-management-exercise/online-assignment.md

 # Objective

-As a front-end software engineer for {{site.companyName}}, you are given the task of developing a web app that the DSP users can use to manage their bidders.
+As a front-end software engineer at {{site.companyName}}, you are given the task of developing a web app that the DSP users can use to manage their bidders.

 By the end of this assignment and by completing the tasks below you will have developed a (very simplistic) web app for bidder management.